| |

 There were many problems with my attempt.

-2. When I did get it bent to the right shape, it was a floppy mess.
-A bit lopsided, too.
+2. When I bent it into the right shape, it was a floppy mess, and it was a bit lopsided as well.

 3. I didn’t have enough ornaments, so it was basically a ring of ornaments.